-Margaret MacInnes, who lives on Moorburn Road, has told the News that the street is frequently used by speeders, and says she hopes that drivers will take on board residents concerns and slow down following the death of a harmless hedgehog on the road.
+Margaret MacInnes, who lives on Moorburn Road, has told the News that the street is frequently used by motorists who pay no attention to the speed limit.

-She has suggested that it is time for road bumps on the road to prevent a serious tragedy in the future.
+She has suggested that it is time for speed bumps on the road to prevent a serious tragedy in the future.

 A silver car blazed past Mrs McInnes's window on Sunday night at 7pm, and she said: " You couldn't stop or go round it, no you just drove over it."